-I don’t really write much these days, various things have bothered me too much, and it just broke off somehow like a worn key in a lock, the way the words worked stuck outside the door, I know they’re there but it’s like hearing music you recognise through a door.
+I don’t really write much these days, various things have bothered me too much, and it just broke off somehow like a worn key in a lock, the way the words worked stuck outside the door, I know they’re there but it’s like hearing music you recognise through a wall.
 It has been strange not writing, losing the rhythm of it all for so long.
 And here I am drilling it out, bleeding on the swarf again trying to open that door, wondering how well this thing will handle.

 We went to Brighton, a long weekend, one of the longest.
 It fell smack on its face right in the middle of the Ides of March, in the year of our lord 2020, and what a fucking carnival shitshow year this has been.
-This was basically a treat, and a break from the worries about my work, the slow shutdown of systems, punters suddenly not wanting that commission they’d talked about, plugs pulled, hold onto that for now, whole big contracts suddenly cancelled, folded up, put away in chest and sunk in oceans of doubt.
+This was basically a treat and a break from the worries about my work, the slow shutdown of systems, punters suddenly not wanting that commission they’d talked about, plugs pulled, hold onto that for now, whole big contracts suddenly cancelled, folded up, put away in chest and sunk in oceans of doubt.
 Simultaneously my other half’s job at the hospital had started to change gear, everything shifted up; the department moved into a new space, redistributing the wealth of people, more work, different work, more risks, same money, same hours, little information dripping down to the workplace floor.
 Everything fluid and here she is, already exhausted before this has even really kicked off.

 We ran away, hid from the seemingly endless grind of news, just so much fucking news, blood-filled rivulets of the stuff pouring down everything.

 It is at least a reasonably straight drive, leave home, pull on to the A11, pound along roundabout dodging to the head of the M11 then hit the M25.
 Pass over the extortion-racket based crossing in the middle, and the sweep to the south east terminating in a cheap purple hotel perched above a Poundland complete with those nice mattresses they try and sell you while you’re there.
 The lobby is confusingly upstairs and very automated, it smells of cleaning fluid with a faint undertone of beer and old roasts.
-The hall carpets are worn beneath your feet as you click through the interminable number of card-activated fire doors, trying each time to not touch the door handle, and don’t touch your face.
-The room is clean, hermetically-sealed windows and air-conditioning to dry your skin and any tears, lots of soap for washing as often as you can, and unused copy of the bible on the bedside cabinet like a evangelical echo from someone else’s past prayers, just make it normal again.
+The hall carpets worn beneath your feet as you click through the interminable number of card-activated fire doors, trying each time to not touch the door handle, and don’t touch your face.
+The room is clean, hermetically-sealed windows and air-conditioning to dry your skin and any tears, lots of soap for washing as often as you can, and unused copy of the bible on the bedside cabinet like a evangelical echo from someone else’s past prayers, oh Lord, please just make it normal again.

-I’m won’t say too much about what we did because it became neither here nor there fairly quickly, this whole thing is about how it felt; being somewhere away from home, when the country was starting its slow descent into the phoney-lockdown, the incoherent semi-state where our libertarian populist nonsense of a government was already failing us (again) and preparing to murder people by doing nothing by putting economics in front of lives.
+I’m won’t say too much about what we did because it became neither here nor there fairly quickly, this whole thing is about how it felt; being somewhere away from home, as the country was starting its slow descent into the phoney-lockdown, the incoherent semi-state where our libertarian populist nonsense of a government was already failing us (again) and preparing to murder people by doing nothing – putting economics in front of lives.
 Anyway, the whole thing has lodged itself in my mind like a surreal wedge painted by Hieronymous Bosch, a new interpretation of damnation nobody has seen from just before time was suspended, And here we are, all sitting, leg’s dangling over the edge of black hole, unsure who will fall from this awful malfunctioning seaside ride.